gdraheim/docker-systemctl-replacement/README.md

 Zombie processes may also occur when a master process does not do a `wait` for its children or the children were explicitly "disown"ed to run as a daemon themselves.
-The systemctl.py script can help here as it implements the "zombie reaper" functionality that the standard unix init daemon would provide.
+The systemctl replacment script can help here as it implements the "zombie reaper" functionality that the standard unix init daemon would provide.
 Otherwise the zombie PIDs would continue to live forever (as long as the container is running) filling also the process table of the docker host